-If you change the value of CLASSPATH on one managed server, or change how setEnv sets CLASSPATH, you must change it on all managed servers in the cluster.
+If you change the value of CLASSPATH on one managed server or change how setEnv sets CLASSPATH, you must change it on all managed servers in the cluster.

 Check the Thread Count

-Each server instance in the cluster has a default execute queue, configured with a fixed number of execute threads.
+Each server instance in the cluster has a default execute queue, configured with a fixed number of executing threads.
 To view the thread count for the default execute queue, choose the Configure Execute Queue command on the Advanced Options portion of the Configuration> General tab for the server.
 The default thread count for the default queue is 15, and the minimum value is 5.
 If the value of Thread Count is below 5, change it to a higher value so that the Managed Server does not hang on startup.

 After You Start the Cluster

-This section describes first troubleshooting steps to perform if you have problems trying to start a cluster.
+This section describes the first troubleshooting steps to perform if you have problems trying to start a cluster.